Mycobacteriology Laboratory

 M. tuberculosis primarily resides in host macrophages that provide a refuge for the bacteria during infection.
 To eradicate intracellular M. tuberculosis, we are developing an antibody-drug conjugate (ADC) approach in collaboration with Prof. Petricci and Prof. Bottai.
 ADCs have been developed for the treatment of oncological diseases and recently adapted to infections caused by Staphylococcus aureus/Pseudomonas aeruginosa and may represent an innovative approach for the treatment of TB.
 The ADC strategy is based on the use of monoclonal antibodies (mAbs) linked to a cytotoxic/antibiotic drug in a way that allows precise drug delivery to the target.

 The lack of commercially available mAbs directed against M. tuberculosis cell surface proteins may hinder the development of ADCs.
 Therefore, to identify potential candidate ADC molecule targets, we are expressing, by recombinant strains of M. tuberculosis, selected surface antigens modified to have the HA epitope of hemagglutinin as a tag.
 The HA tag is recognized by commercial anti-HA-specific mAbs.
 The anti-HA antibodies will be loaded with different payloads (i.e., anti-TB antibiotics).
-Next, the mAbs will be
+Next, the mAbs will be evaluated for their intracellular activity in in vitro and ex vivo models.

 Collaborations: